 – Encourage safety practices among the customers

-In case you build a mobile-only banking app, you should consider all the regulations.
+In case you build a mobile banking app only for smartphone use, you should consider all the regulations.
 If the app complies with them, it means that a lot of possible vulnerabilities are already covered.
 Also, don’t forget about GDPR, Open Banking initiative, and other country-specific requirements and regulatory institutions.
 For example, the UK has FCA (financial conduct authority).

-If you are to create a digital-only banking app, you better acquaint yourself with some bright examples of successful neobanks (yes it’s another fancy word for a digital bank).
+If you are to create a digital-only banking app, you better acquaint yourself with some bright examples of successful neobanks.
+What makes the best mobile app, and why are these digital solutions so popular?

-Monzo is a UK-based mobile-only digital bank that wins customers over with its intuitive interface, variety of features, and appealing visuals.
+Monzo is a UK-based digital-only banking app that wins customers over with its intuitive interface, variety of features, and appealing visuals.
 Monzo provides the following functionality: splitting checks with friends, sending money, keeping track of debts, sorting out salaries, fee-free cash withdrawals, and much more.
 With its direct competitor — Revolut — Monzo reigns supreme in the banking digitalscape of the UK.

 ESL Mobile Banking (not a neobank really)

-ESL Mobile Banking belongs to ESL Federal Credit Union, which is headquartered in the US, and definitely has the most ‘bank-uese’ name compared to other banks in this short list.
-ESL is a very strict and formal mobile banking experience form a strict and formal US banking ecosystem.
+ESL Mobile Banking belongs to ESL Federal Credit Union, which is headquartered in the US.
+ESL is a very strict and formal mobile banking experience from a strict and formal US banking ecosystem.
 It provides “Access and use of mobile banking to check accounts, transfer money, or manage your personal information.”